 This morning you will be collected from your San Jose hotel for your small group birding tour, travelling 3.5-hours northwards through beautiful Costa Rican mountain scenery towards the Arenal Volcano.
 This is one of the most active in Central America, with a perfect cone that on a clear day is visible from almost anywhere in the area.

-Birds that are regularly seen include the Purple gallinule, Red-billed pigeon, Short-billed pigeon, Blue ground dove, Olive-throated parakeet, White-crowned parrot, Striped cuckoo, Great Potoo, Bronzy hermit, White-necked jacobin, Green-breaster mango and Orange-bellied trogon.
+Birds that are regularly seen here include the Purple gallinule, Red-billed pigeon, Short-billed pigeon, Blue ground dove, Olive-throated parakeet, White-crowned parrot, Striped cuckoo, Great Potoo, Bronzy hermit, White-necked jacobin, Green-breaster mango and Orange-bellied trogon.
 You can also hope to see the Yellow-throated toucan, Crested guan, Grey-headed chachalaca, Baltimore oriole, Clay-coloured thrush, Red-throated ant tanager, Lovely cotinga, Black-crested coquette, Yellow-eared toucanet, Bare-necked umbrellabird, Emerald tanager, Great curassow, Thicket antpitta, Ornate hawk-eagle and Fasciated tiger heron.

 Other birds commonly reported in these forests include the Buff-fronted quail dove, Chiriqui quail dove, Band-tailed barbthroat, White-throated crake, Uniform crake, Spectacled owl, Rufous-winged woodpecker, Mealy amazon, Checker-throated antwren, Bicolored antbird, Spotted antbird, Chestnut-backed antbird, Dull-mantled antbird, Rufous piha, Ruddy-tailed flycatcher, Olive-striped flycatcher, Paltry tyrannulet, White-ringed flycatcher, Stripe-breasted wren, Song wren, Black-faced solitaire, Tawny-capped euphonia and Sootycapped bush tanager amongst others.
 Also keep an eye out for howler monkeys, sloths, anteaters, coati, racoons and other rainforest wildlife.